xgi/houdoku-website/docs/extensions/manual-extension-handling.md

 Extensions are in the `plugins` directory.
 You can either remove this entire directory or individual extensions inside.

-:::tip
+:::info
 You can modify extensions while Houdoku is running.
-After making changes on the filesystem, go to the `Extensions` tab -> click `View Installed Extensions` -> click `Reload Extensions`.
+After making changes on the filesystem, go to the <TabText name='extensions'/> tab -> `View Installed Extensions` -> `Reload Extensions`.
 :::

-If you have issues with a specific extension, please report it in the [houdoku-extensions repository](https://github.com/xgi/houdoku-extensions/issues).
+If you have an issue with a specific extension, please report it in the [houdoku-extensions repository](https://github.com/xgi/houdoku-extensions/issues).